 Change to Attacking Hunger at its Root

-The results of this investment have been so positive, SEFCU has expanded this program and a Freight Farms is set to be delivered to the Boys & Girls Clubs of the Capital Area.
-This farm will provide fresh produce for Boys & Girls Clubs participants and their families, it will also give students food for thought as they learn about farming, technology, and business and will be used to create a social enterprise and funding stream for the Club as they sell excess produce for profit.
+The results of this investment have been so positive, SEFCU has expanded this program and has delivered Freight Farms to the Boys & Girls Clubs of the Capital Area and the City Mission of Schenectady.
+The farms provide fresh produce for the Boys & Girls Clubs and the City Mission, but they also give students and residents food for thought as they learn about farming, technology, and business.

 In addition to the Freight Farm, SEFCU also provided a $120,000 grant to The Food Pantries for the Capital District to purchase a produce shuttle to deliver fresh food, donated by restaurants and food pantries, to people who would not otherwise have easy access to it.
 The Food Pantries for the Capital District will also use the shuttle for “pop up” produce/farm stands in the Capital Region to distribute free, healthy food to people in need.
 Additionally, the produce grown in our Freight Farm will be now be on board this new food shuttle and be going directly to families in need.